National Longitudinal Transition Study 2012

 - How are youth preparing for life after high school?

-Three report volumes will address these questions, the first two of which are now available.
+Three report volumes address these questions.
 Volume 1 compares youth with an IEP and youth without an IEP.
 Volume 2 compares youth in different disability groups.
 Volume 3 compares youth in special education over the past three decades.
 Together, the volumes aim to inform efforts by educators and policymakers to address the needs of youth in special education.